AlNuN/gallows/readme.md

 - Add `processaChute(chute)` function.
 It should fill the letter in `lacunas` if the guess is right or make the hanged man sprite show a new limb
 - Add `ganhou()`, `perdeu()`, `ganhouOuPerdeu()`, `reinicia()` to: know if the player won, know if the player lose, know if the game is over and to reset all game state

+## 3rd Step

+- Create a class to manipulate the DOM named `controller.js`

+- Add `exibeLacunas` to show a little square for each letter in lacunas
+- Add `mudaPlaceHolder(texto)` to change entrada placeholder
+- add `guardaPalavraSecreta()` to register the word in game logic, and call the other 2 functions